Phillip-England/cfa-suite/README.md

 - SESSION_TOKEN_KEY: Specify the name that you want your session cookies to have.
 Choose a unique and meaningful name for this variable.

 - SERVER_URL: In a development environment, set this variable to "localhost."
 For production, it should point to the index domain of the server running your application.

-Thank you for using Chick-fil-A Suite!
-We hope this web application simplifies and enhances your business systems for Chick-fil-A locations.
-Happy serving! 🐔🍟